Getting Started with Red Hat OpenShift Application Runtimes

 - Enter your commit message and click Commit and Push.

-- Click OK in the Push Results window when prompted.
+- Click Close in the Push Results window when prompted.

 - Observe your changes are now available in your GitHub repository.